hema59/Coursera_Capstone/README.md

 I tested n_clusters with 3,4 and 5.
 And 3 gave a clearer picture of the Clustering happening with the venues in Chennai.
 I then used a folium map to create the final map of Chennai with 3 clusters.

 ![alt text](https://github.com/hema59/Coursera_Capstone/blob/main/final_cluster_map.PNG)

 ## Conclusion
+This Clustering model explained how the popular venues in Chennai are distributed.
+The more restaurant, with high average ratings, means that the Segment is bound to be happening.
+So, depending on where the new data sample is originated, this algorithm would be able to recommend an apt popular spot.